 - Subject to Standing Orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairman of the Council may in his absence be done by, to or before the Deputy Chairman of the Council.

-- The Chairman, if present, shall preside at a meeting.
+- The Chairman, if present, shall preside at a meeting, except for a meeting of a committee or sub-committee where an alternative chairman has been elected.
 If the Chairman is absent from a meeting, the Vice-Chairman, if present, shall preside.
 If both the Chairman and the Vice-Chairman are absent from a meeting, a Councillor as chosen by the Councillors present at the meeting shall preside at the meeting.

 - Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors with voting rights present and voting .